purplefox81/bitcoin/README.md

 ## What is this

-This project is an experiment of a 'mini bitcoin'.
+This project is an experiment of creating a 'mini bitcoin' on my own, essentially forking btc to a alt-coin.
 I cloned from the official bitcoin code, adjusted a few parameters, added a few print commands to make the output more verbose.

-Note that I only touched the testnet portion.
-The code is meant to be started in 'testnet' mode.
-The bitcoin node once will not connect to existing public nodes, they live in their little world, and keep in sync with each other
+Bitcoin node can be started in three different modes, mainnet, testnet and regtest.
+In this codebase, I only touched the testnet portion.
+Thus the code is only meant to be started in 'testnet' mode.
+Moreover the bitcoin node will not connect to any existing public nodes.
+They live in their little world, and keep in sync with each other.

 Diffculty level has been set to a very low level.
 If there are many nodes are consistently mining (in our case using the generate cli command), the difficulty will still be adjusted upwards.